 Update: Trinity Valley Community College will not be offering the bacterial meningitis vaccine on campus during registration.
 Students who were planning to get the vaccine during registration are encouraged to get their vaccination before the registration date by taking one of the following three steps:

-Visit Anderson Drug or Walgreens pharmacy in Athens, which are both administering the meningitis vaccine.
+Visit Anderson Drug, CVS, Brookshire's Pharmacy or Walgreens pharmacy in Athens, which are all administering the meningitis vaccine.

 Visit their area doctor and ask for the vaccination.
 The cost will vary depending on a student’s copay requirements.